Their insect name is triatomines, but people call them “kissing bugs” for a rather unpleasant reason — they tend to bite people on the face.

 Some people experience anaphylaxis after being bitten.
 This is a life-threatening allergic reaction that comes on suddenly.
 It can make it hard to breathe and lower blood pressure to dangerous levels.
 It requires immediate treatment.

 Chagas disease is endemic to Mexico, Central America, and South America.
-According to the Centers for Disease Control and Prevention (CDC), up to eight million people in these areas have the infection.
+According to the Centers for Disease Control and Prevention (CDC), up to people in these areas have the infection.

 Chagas disease is a severe complication of a kissing bug’s bite.
 It’s caused by being infected with a parasite called Trypanosoma cruzi that lives in a kissing bug’s intestines and feces.
 Not all people bitten by kissing bugs get Chagas disease.
 This is because you only get the disease if infected feces from the parasite get into your body.